mtlatour/Thesis_MarcLatour/README.md

 This repository contains all the relevant files used throughout this thesis.

 ## Prerequisites for running everything on this repo
-- Perform an AD build of SU2_feature_turbo_bodyforce.
+- Perform an AD build of SU2_feature_turbo_bodyforce from ``https://github.com/su2code/SU2/tree/feature_turbo_bodyforce`` .
 This includes Hall's body force in the direct and adjoint solvers and will allow all simulations to be run.
 - Download and compile UMG2 from the turbomachinery BitBucket.
 Ask Matteo Pini for access if you do not have so yet.

 ## Overview of contents of this repo